RVNayan/Dot-Matrix-method/README.md

     pip install matplotlib

-This will install all the required libraries for this code.
+This will install all the required libraries for the code.

 Enter You're test sequences in the text files labelled as Sequence1.txt and Sequence2.txt. and run the code